YOU HAVE TO HANG ON

 -

-Harriett doesn’t do domestic violence cases—they’re a reminder of the past she tries to forget.
-Her life intertwines with Sawyer's when they meet Sofia, an undocumented immigrant being stalked by her ex-boyfriend.
+Harriett doesn’t do domestic violence cases, or feelings, or anything requiring even a hint of intimacy.
+Sawyer is a compassionate but grief-haunted paramedic who cares compulsively.
+Their lives intertwine when they meet Sofia, an undocumented immigrant being stalked by her ex-boyfriend.
 Though the police or a shelter would put Sofia at risk for deportation, Harriett initially refuses to help.

-Despite her calculated reasons for avoiding such cases—and human connection in general—when the rich, white ex assaults Sofia and Harriett learns of Sofia’s three-year-old daughter, she agrees to take the case.
+Despite Harriett’s calculated reasons for avoiding such cases—and human connection in general—when the rich, white ex assaults Sofia and Harriett learns of Sofia’s three-year-old daughter, she agrees to take the case.

 -